 - University Plaza - Transitional Care Center (Focusing on Serious Mental Illness)

 - University Hospital

-- UTHSCSA - Department of Psychiatry - PTSD Program
+- UTHSCSA - Department of Psychiatry - Division of Child and Adolescent Psychiatry

-- UTHSCSA - Department of Pediatrics/Division of Genetics
+- UTHSCSA - Department of Psychiatry - Division of Alcohol and Drug Addiction

 For further information, address correspondence to:

 Director, Clinical Psychology Residency and Fellowship Training Programs